 Traditional police methods were outdated.
-Chief Swindle embraced the COPS (Community Oriented Police) principal in re-structuring how TPD proactively engages the community.
+Chief Swindle embraced the Community Oriented Police (COP) principal to restructure how TPD proactively engages the community.

-Chief Swindle also helped establish the Neighborhood Watch program through TPD, as well as helping create and support Crime Stoppers.
-Later in Chief Swindle’s career the first Mobile Data Units were purchased and installed in the patrol units.
-These MDUs allow the officers to see pending calls, search subjects and perform other type of database searches while in the field.
+Chief Swindle helped establish the Neighborhood Watch program through TPD, and he helped create and support Crime Stoppers.
+Later in Chief Swindle’s career, the first Mobile Data Units (MDUs) were purchased and installed in the patrol units.
+MDUs allow officers to see pending calls, search subjects and perform other type of database searches while in the field.

 Chief Steven Anderson

-Chief Anderson was another first for TPD, as the first minority police chief in our history.
+Chief Steven Anderson was the first minority police chief in Tuscaloosa's history.
 Trying to fill the shoes of the long serving and popular Chief Swindle would have been daunting for anyone, but Chief Anderson didn’t waste any time in making his mark in TPD history.
 Some of his accomplishments to date, among others, include:

-- Leading the department during the April 16, 2011 tornado response and recovery
+- Leading the department during the April 2011 tornado response and recovery;

-- Establishment of COMPSTAT (Comparative Statistical Analysis) meetings with all divisions twice a month to study crime and statistical data.
+- Establishing Comparative Statistical Analysis (COMPSTAT) meetings with all divisions twice a month to study crime and statistical data;

-- Establishment and full implementation of the East Precinct, West Precinct and Central/Downtown Precincts
+- Establishing and fully implementing the East Precinct, West Precinct and Central/Downtown Precincts;

 - Implementing the Citizen's Police Academy; and